 We know a little bit of good can go a long way, so we’ve got good news.
-We’re putting our 1 April 2022 premium increases on hold for five months.
+We’re putting our 1 April 2022 premium increases on hold for six months.
 How good’s that?

 The last couple of years have been a lot.
 So, this is another way we’re supporting members and giving back COVID-19 claims savings, just like we promised.

 So, what does this mean for me?

 Each year, all health insurers review their premiums to meet the rising costs of healthcare (yup, us included).
 The good news this time around?
 All customers who have an active resident hospital and/or extras cover with ahm at any time before 30 September 2022 will have any premium increase postponed until 1 October 2022.
 Yay!

 As part of the Medibank family, postponing our 2022 premium increases means that together, we’re returning around $163 million in COVID-19 claims savings to members – taking the total ahm/Medibank COVID support package to around $463 million.